Saksham-Sirohi/eventyay-docker/README.md

 ### 2. Initial User Setup

-⚠️ **Critical:** Use identical email address and password for both the pretix and pretalx superusers.
+⚠️ **Critical:** Use identical email address and password for all the superusers.
 The systems are integrated and rely on matching credentials.
 Avoid root access as it can cause configuration issues.

 ### Create ticket superuser in the eventyay-ticket container